 - Resident companies are taxed on worldwide income whilst non-resident companies are taxed on New Zealand-sourced income.

-- The branch of foreign company’s profits are taxed at the same rate as resident company’s profits.
+- Profits from the branch of a foreign company are taxed at the same rate as a resident company’s profits.
 There is no branch profits remittance tax on the remittance of profits to the head office by the branch of a foreign company.

 - The standard rate for Goods and Services Tax (GST) is 15% with certain goods and services being zero-rated whilst others are exempted.

 - Interest expenses that are used for business purposes are generally tax-deductible.
 However, the deductibility of the interest is restricted when the company’s allowable debt level exceeds the safe harbour debt-to-asset ratio.

 - There are no stamp duties in New Zealand.